How to start a mental health blog

 One of the best things about blogging about mental health is the ability to connect with others who are going through similar experiences.
 Seek out other mental health bloggers and build a community of support.
 You can also connect with readers by leaving comments on other blogs and participating in online discussion forums.

 Once you've created your mental health blog, it's important to promote it so people can find it.
 Share your posts on social media, and consider guest posting on other blogs or websites.
 You can also submit your blog to mental health directories and directories dedicated to specific disorders or topics.
 And finally, make sure you submit your blog to search engines like Google and Bing for indexing.

 "Learning how to start a mental health blog takes time and effort."

 Be patient: growing your mental health blog audience takes time

 Learning how to start a mental health blog takes time and effort.
 More so if you want it to be successful.
 So don't get discouraged if you don't see results immediately – keep promoting your blog, fixing problems, and writing quality content, and eventually, you'll start to see an audience grow.

 If you're passionate about mental health and want to help others, starting a mental health blog is a great way to do it.
 Use these useful basic tips on how to start a mental health blog, and you'll be on your way to making a difference.

-Jessica White describes herself as a "very private person," which is why she uses a pseudonym.
-Jessica holds a MA in feminist literature and for a long time wrote a succesful personal mental health blog, and yes, she used a pseudonym
+Jessica White, the author of "How to start a mental health blog," describes herself as a "very private person," which is why she uses a pseudonym.
+Jessica holds a MA in feminist literature and, for a long time, wrote a successful personal mental health blog, and yes, she used a pseudonym